 [Section 351 of the Public Health Service (PHS) Act defines a biological product as a “virus, therapeutic serum, toxin, antitoxin, vaccine, blood, blood component or derivative, allergenic product, or analogous product, … applicable to the prevention, treatment, or cure of a disease or condition of human beings.”]

 You are reading that correct.
 Although the cells are taken from you and put back into you, once they are manipulated through culturing or addition of growth factors, they become categorized by a drug.

-At the time of writing this guide in early 2018, clinics offering stem cell therapy in the United States are not allowed to bank or culture cells, and they can only perform same day surgical procedures.
+At the time of writing this guide in early 2018, clinics offering Cellular Treatment in the United States are not allowed to bank or culture cells, and they can only perform same day surgical procedures.

 Like it or not, this is the letter of the FDA’s “law” right now.
-It is the opinion of many in the Regenerative Medicine field that this is holding back the development of the highest-level treatments to harness full potential of stem cell therapy in the United States.
+It is the opinion of many in the Integrative Orthopedics field that this is holding back the development of the highest-level treatments to harness full potential of Cellular Treatment in the United States.

 [*If you would like to blur your vision over a day or two, you can study the full-length version of the above regulations by clicking the links in the reference section at the end of this guide.]

 Myth #2 – If the FDA approves a device it should be covered by health insurance companies

 As mentioned above, the FDA is responsible for insuring the safety of drugs, surgical and medical procedures, as well as other treatments.